 Daniel M. Scolnick is a registered patent attorney with Pepper Hamilton LLP, resident in the Berwyn office.
+He is a member of the firm's Health Sciences Department.
 Dr. Scolnick concentrates his practice in intellectual property, primarily on intellectual property transactions and counseling, with a substantial portion of his work directed to patent preparation and prosecution, due diligence and licensing matters.
 Dr. Scolnick also provides litigation support to our patent litigators.

 Dr. Scolnick’s clients include venture capital groups, academic institutions, start-up biotechnology companies, Fortune 500 companies, mid-size biotechnology and pharmaceutical companies, and nutritional supplement companies.
 Dr. Scolnick’s experience, along with his exposure to other areas of technology, allow him to appreciate issues critical to the firm’s biotechnology and life science clients.